BetonQuest/BetonQuest/docs/Documentation/Features/Items.md

 instruction.

 The first case is pretty straightforward - BetonQuest takes all the data you specified and creates an item.
-You would give it to your players using events.
+You would give it to your players using actions.
 The second case is more complicated.
 You can require certain properties of the item to exist, others to not exist, or skip some property checks altogether.
 You would use these items in conditions.